Sales

 So, after all this time, if sellers aren’t willing to work with SFA, then I think a healthy respect for their opinions should drive what happens next.
 Time to run up the white flag, but don’t discard your SFA as you do that.

 The big complaint I saw in the data — and you don’t need a survey to see this — is that sellers see little value in SFA.
-It takes a fair amount of their time to use it properly and they’d rather be interacting with customers than entering data.
-I get that, even if I also know that interacting with customers without the foundational knowledge that SFA can provide is a ready, fire, aim approach that doesn’t work well for most sellers (see the 80/20 rule, talent, and luck referenced above).
+It takes a fair amount of their time to use it properly, and they’d rather interact with customers than enter data.
+I get that, even if I also know that interacting with customers without the foundational knowledge SFA can provide is a ready, fire, aim approach that doesn’t work well for most sellers (see the 80/20 rule, talent, and luck referenced above).

 So, What Do We Do Now?

 Simply put, we’ve been layering on technologies aimed at reducing the amount of effort sellers must invest in the sales process because that would answer the complaints about SFA.
 But what was needed all along was offloading some efforts entirely.
-That’s hard to do because it requires artificial intelligence to do the offloading and AI wasn’t available 25 years ago the way it is now.
+That’s hard to do because it requires artificial intelligence, which wasn’t available 25 years ago the way it is now.

-We asked our 500+ sellers a lot of questions about what they’d trust AI to do, and, in all cases, significant majorities said if AI could automate a dreary task, it was fine with them.
-So, they weren’t averse to the presence of automation in their practices, they just wanted its use to be cookbook easy.
+We asked our 500+ sellers many questions about what they’d trust AI to do, and in all cases, significant majorities said that if AI could automate a dreary task, it was fine with them.
+So, they weren’t averse to the presence of automation in their practices; they just wanted its use to be cookbook easy.

-Something equally important fell out of this discovery.
+Something equally important emerged from this discovery.
 Sellers didn’t seem to mind if the automation volunteered to do things and possibly recommend next steps.
-This comes dangerously close to supporting a sales methodology, just don’t call it that.
+This comes dangerously close to supporting a sales methodology; just don’t call it that.

 Unsurprisingly, sellers became somewhat defensive if we suggested that automation could also do higher-level “thinking” too, like suggesting the best deals to work at the end of the quarter.
 Even though the automation could do a better job of identifying the deals closest in for closing, sellers still believed they could do better.